nkzarrabi/AlphaZero_Connect4/README.md

 8) analyze_games_c4.py – miscellaneous script to visualize and save the Connect4 games

+9) play_against_c4.py - run it to play a Connect4 game against AlphaZero! (change "best_net" to the alpha net you've trained)

 # Iteration pipeline

 A full iteration pipeline consists of: